Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Experiment

 \subsection{Results}

-As illustrated in table \ref{tab:perf_overview}, \textbf{GPT-4 VoT} significantly outperforms other settings in all tasks across all metrics.
+As illustrated in Table \ref{tab:perf_overview}, \textbf{GPT-4 VoT} significantly outperforms other settings in all tasks across all metrics.
 The significant gap when comparing {GPT-4 VoT} with {GPT-4V CoT} and {GPT-4 w/o Viz} demonstrates that effectiveness of visual state tracking, which allows LLMs visually interpret their actions within an grounded world.
-And in the natural language navigation task, \textbf{GPT-4 VoT} outperforms \textbf{GPT-4 w/o Viz} by 27\%.
+And in the natural language navigation task, \textbf{GPT-4 VoT} outperforms \textbf{GPT-4 w/o Viz} by 23.5\%.
 In the visual tasks, the noticeable performance gap between \textbf{GPT-4 CoT} and \textbf{GPT-4V CoT} indicates that LLM grounded with 2D grid could possibly outperform a MLLM in challenging spatial reasoning tasks.

 On the other hand, performance of {GPT-4 VoT} is still far from perfect in all tasks, especially in the most challenging route planning task.
-Despite these tasks are relatively easy for humans, performance of LLMs drops significantly as task complexity increases.
+Despite these tasks are relatively easy for humans, performance of LLMs drops significantly as task difficulty increases.
+Details on performance trends across difficulty levels are provided in figure \ref{fig:performance-trends-in-ntp-task} and table \ref{tab:vot_accuracy_across_levels} in appendix.